 Is there a waiver of the Bachelor's degree if an applicant has military service?

-No. All Special Agent applicants must possess a minimum of a U.S. accredited bachelor's degree or advanced degree.
+No. All Special Agent applicants must have a minimum of a U.S. accredited bachelor’s degree or advanced degree.

 Will having uncorrected vision or laser surgery disqualify me from applying for the Special Agent position?